Professional Development Opportunities

 This hands-on training is geared towards new teachers curious about joining the ZOOMS STEM Design Challenge or returning ZOOMS teachers looking for more support on how to better facilitate classroom and field trip supporting activities to lead students through the enrichment or exhibit design process.
 Participants will leave this training with a deeper understanding of how STEM is used at the Zoo in animal enrichment, exhibit design, and wildlife conservation as well as how to incorporate activities that integrate STEM concepts into their curriculum, based on the Minnesota State Science Standards.

-*Participants do not need to be registered for the ZOOMS STEM Design Challenge to attend.
+*Participants do not need to be registered for the ZOOMS STEM Design Challenge to attend this training.

 The ZOOMS STEM Design Challenge presented by Flint Hills Resources offers students a chance to develop a solution to a ‘real’ problem faced by Zookeepers and staff at the Minnesota Zoo.
 From designing an enrichment, to building a model of a renovated animal exhibit, the problem will challenge students to use STEM to best solve the problem and present a solution.
-Registered teachers will receive access to this free Zoo training to learn about the design challenge background and animals (virtual or in-person options), challenge supporting curriculum resources for both in-person and digital learning, and ongoing implementation support throughout the school year from Zoo education staff.
-You can sign up for the training date of your choice when you register for the design challenge.
+Registered teachers will receive access to this free Zoo training to learn about the design challenge background and animals (in-person or access to a pre-recorded training), challenge supporting curriculum resources for both in-person and digital learning, and ongoing implementation support throughout the school year from Zoo education staff.

 Sponsored by